 In 2012 Brent’s heart brought him back to Alberta.
 He began a role with the Province as the Alberta Legislature’s Events Coordinator for two years.
 In his first role in public service, he helped break the Canada Day attendance records in 2013 with 52,000 visitors, then again in 2014 with over 75,000 enjoying the national event.
 In 2014, Brent brought his wealth of arts and event expertise to the City of Spruce Grove as Director of Cultural Services.
 The burgeoning community outside of Edmonton is home to nearly 35,000 residents, and is the cultural hub for the Tri-Municipal region that includes the Town of Stony Plain, and County of Parkland.
 His responsibilities include management and operation of the Horizon Stage Performing Arts centre, city liaison to the Allied Arts Council and Spruce Grove Library, Public Art, City Cultural Events, as well as development and execution of the City’s Cultural Master Plan, delivered to council in June 2016.

 In addition to his full-time work, Brent continues to consult and volunteer on countless cultural initiatives.
-In September 2013, Brent was elected Director of the Alberta Music Industry Association and currently sits as Chair of the board.
+In September 2013, Brent was elected Director of the Alberta Music Industry Association and sat as Chair of the board until 2019.
 He also currently sits on the board for the Creative Cities Network of Canada and is a founding committee member of the Edmonton Live Music Initiative, a project geared on saving local venues in Edmonton from extinction.
 In 2016, Brent assisted in raising over $15,000 for the Red Cross to benefit the displaced residents of Fort McMurray following the wildfires in May.
 He was a committee member and ambassador for the 25th-anniversary music showcases for Edmonton and Nashville’s Sister Cities Celebration in 2015, the 2017 Breakout West Host Committee and was the 2017 Chair for the Rogers’ Hometown Hockey event in Spruce Grove.
-Brent has been nominated for a Community Excellence Award by the Western Canadian Music Alliance at Breakout West in 2016 & 2017, the John Poole award for promotions of the arts at the Mayor’s Celebration of the Arts in 2015 & 2017 and was named a Top 40 under 40 by Avenue Magazine.
+Brent has been nominated for a Community Excellence Award by the Western Canadian Music Alliance at Breakout West in 2016, 2017 & 2020, the John Poole award for promotions of the arts at the Mayor’s Celebration of the Arts in 2015 & 2017 and was named a Top 40 under 40 by Avenue Magazine.

 Brent brings this wealth of expertise to clients of BOP Consulting.
 Brent continues to consult and volunteer on countless cultural initiatives.
-BOP is instrumental in the planning, execution and promotion of two Edmonton arts festivals: Up & Downtown Music and Arts festival (2013-present) & Hot Plains Music (2013-2014).
+BOP is the producer of Edmonton’s newest winter festival, Winterruption YEG and was instrumental in the planning, execution and promotion of two Edmonton arts festivals: Up & Downtown Music and Arts festival (2013-2019) & Hot Plains Music (2013-2014).
 BOP also booked the local talent for Edmonton Public Library (2013) and Edmonton Transit’s (2008) 100th-anniversary concerts, both held on Sir Winston Churchill Square.
 BOP Consulting is the current talent buyers for the Cask & Barrel Pub, Rocky Mountain Ice House and Black Dog Freehouse in Edmonton.

 ARTIST MANAGEMENT & CONSULTING

 BOP MGMT, had a very successful management relationship with Edmonton act Wool on Wolves, and later Indigenous indie-rock act nêhiyawak, securing them to a label deal with Toronto’s Arts & Crafts.
-BOP’s current roster includes Edmonton pop outfit The Hearts, roots artists’ Ayla Brook & The Sound Men and Winnipeg rock & roll two-piece Duotang.
+BOP’s current roster includes Edmonton pop outfit The Hearts, roots artists’ Ayla Brook & The Sound Men along with Winnipeg’s Silver Clouds and legendary rock & roll two-piece Duotang